Course

 Upon successful completion of this course, the student will be able to:

-1. Describe demographic and human geographic trends in metropolitan Vancouver from a social work perspective;
+1. Describe demographic and human geographic trends in metropolitan areas, such as Vancouver, from a social work perspective.

-6. Describe current housing and homelessness issues, including provincial, federal, and municipal roles in this area of social policy;
+6. Describe current housing issues for people experiencing homelessness, including provincial, federal and municipal roles in this area of social policy.

 Textbook materials

-Raphael, D. (2009).
+Raphael, D. (Current edition).
 Social determinants of health: Canadian perspectives.
 Toronto: Canadian Scholars’ Press.

 Requisites